git-lfs/git-lfs/docker/README.md

     6. Email address (Will become part of the key and uid)
     7. Comment (Will become part of the key)
     8. O for Okay
-    9. Enter a very secure password, make sure you will not forget it
+    9. Enter a secure password, make sure you will not forget it
     10. Generate Entropy!

-2. gpg -a --export > ./docker/public.key

-3. gpg -a --export-secret-keys > ./docker/signing.key

-Keep in mind, signing.key must NEVER be accidentally committed to the repo.
+Keep in mind, .key files must NEVER be accidentally committed to the repo.

-To prevent MANY passphrase entries at random times, the gpg-agent is used to cache your signing key.
-This is done by running gpg-agent in the host, and passing the connection to each docker image.
+To prevent MANY passphrase entries at random times, a gpg-agent docker is used to cache your signing key.
+This is done automaticlly for you, but can be manually

+by running gpg-agent in the host, and passing the connection to each docker image.
 This will be done for you automatically by calling the `./docker/preload_key.bsh` script.
 This can be called manually before any other command just to get the pass phrase entry out of the way before